The Complete Guide to Co-Processing

 How is co-processing used in the cement industry?

-Co-processing generates the energy needed to manufacture cement products, helping cement companies reduce fossil fuel use while cutting costs.
+Co-processing generates the energy needed to manufacture cement products, helping cement companies reduce emissions while cutting costs.

 The residue is then used to make clinker (an ingredient typically made from limestone and clay), further reducing the need for investments in raw materials.
 By supporting a circular economy through co-processing, the cement industry can benefit from improved resource management and reduced fossil fuel emissions.